leandromoreira/digital_video_introduction/README.md

 |-------------|-----|-----|------|------|-----|
 | probability | 0.3 | 0.3 | 0.15 | 0.05 | 0.2 |

-With this table in mind we can build ranges containing all the possible symbols sorted by the most frequents.
+With this table in mind, we can build ranges containing all the possible symbols sorted by the most frequents.

 ![initial arithmetic range](/i/range.png "initial arithmetic range")